-- 2.53 Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.54 The square root calculation will be to two decimal places. - 2.55 This calculation is completed for every half hour and the values summated over the billing period.
+- 2.52 Only reactive import and reactive export values occurring at times of active export are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposed the HH consumption values are summated prior to the calculation above. - 2.53 The square root calculation will be to two decimal places. - 2.54 This calculation is completed for every half hour and the values summated over the billing period.